Michaelmas Cay: A Gem of the Great Barrier Reef

 Birdwatcher’s Paradise

-Michaelmas Cay is not only famous for its aquatic wonders but also for its birdlife.
-The cay is a vital breeding site for thousands of seabirds, including majestic Sooty Terns and Crested Terns.
+Michaelmas Cay is famous for its aquatic wonders and birdlife.
+It is a vital breeding site for thousands of seabirds, including majestic Sand Terns and Tufted Terns.
 The sight and sound of these remarkable avian residents will enthral birdwatchers.

 Sooty Terns and Crested Terns have an important rookery on Michaelmas Cay.